heroesoebekti/crop_resize/README.md

 # crop_resize
-slims plugins useful for resizing and cropping member images
+slims plugins useful for resizing and cropping images